pingcap/docs-cn/br/backup-and-restore-tool.md

 **Usage example:**

 Back up all the cluster data to the `/tmp/backup` path of each TiKV node and write the `backupmeta` file to this path.

+> **Note:**
+>
+> + If the backup disk and the service disk are different, it has been tested that online backup reduces QPS of the read-only online service by about 15%-25% in case of full-speed backup.
+If you want to reduce the impact on QPS, use `--ratelimit` to limit the rate.
+>
+> + If the backup disk and the service disk are the same, the backup competes with the service for I/O resources.
+This might decrease the QPS of the read-only online service by more than half.
+Therefore, it is **highly not recommended** to back up the online service data to the TiKV data disk.

 {{< copyable "shell-regular" >}}